Originate/dbg-pds-tensorflow-demo/ROADMAP.md

 ## Optimization of strategies

 As seen above the specification of the strategy depends on a number of constants.
 Those need to be tuned on actual data.
-We enable this by defining the constants as special type of variables that can be optimized by the back-tester.
+We enable this by defining the constants as special type of variables that can be optimized by the backtester on a training dataset.

 ```python
 gain_threshold = OptVariable(0.00001, 0.01)